bagasadiwaskita/wc-22-analysis/README.md

 ### 1. FIFA Ranking

 FIFA Ranking (in this context is FIFA Men's World Ranking) is a ranking system by FIFA for men's national teams in association football.
 The national teams of the men's member nations of FIFA are ranked based on ther game result with the most successful teams being ranked highest.
-That means **FIFA Ranking is one of the main index of team's strength**.

 Table that contains FIFA Ranking values is *[2022_world_cup_groups.csv](https://github.com/bagasadiwaskita/wc-22-analysis/blob/4ed12b5e4bcb603c9e448a49eaf9221c535e38c0/World%20Cup%20Dataset%20(Original)/2022_world_cup_groups.csv)*.
 I rename the table into *wc22_groups.csv* to simplify the name.
 Other than that, no changes needed.
 I used SQL on this step since it is pretty straghtforward.
 ```